What Is UGC Rights Management? Legal Framework

 Copyright and Fair Use in UGC Repurposing: Practical Framework

-Customers retain copyright in their posts.
-Fair-use exceptions are narrower than most brands assume.
-Music copyright, right-of-publicity, DMCA.
+Customers keep the copyright in their posts, and fair-use exceptions are narrower than most brands assume.
+Covers music, right of publicity and DMCA takedowns.

 More from Rohin Aggarwal